Home

 };

-Note that we haven't bothered creating a Ray class in this program for simplicity.
-This is only to show you that this is optional.
-Plus creating a class to group two variables is not particularly justified.
-So instead, we use the ray origin and direction directly in the intersect() method.
+For simplicity, we haven't introduced a Ray class in this program.
+This decision is made to demonstrate that creating a class solely to group two variables might not be justified.
+Consequently, we directly utilize the ray's origin and direction in the intersect() method.

-Now that we know how to define a sphere, we can create a scene containing a bunch of spheres whose position in 3D space and radius are randomly computed.
-The spheres are added to a list of objects.
-The list can contain an object of the type Object, but due to the way inheritance works in C++, any instance of a class that is derived from Object can be added to this list as well (plus no instance of the class Object can be created because the class is purely virtual).
-In our case, there would be class Sphere instances.
+Having established how to define a sphere, we can now create a scene populated with numerous spheres, with their positions and radii in 3D space randomly generated.
+These spheres are added to a list of objects.
+This list can accommodate any object of the type Object, but thanks to C++'s inheritance mechanism, any instance of a class derived from Object can also be included (notably, creating an instance of the purely virtual Object class is impossible).
+In our scenario, these would be instances of the Sphere class.

 int main(int argc, char **argv)